 The supervisor initiates a hire in Paycom, letting the Student Employment Coordinator know they would like to hire the student.
 The Student Employment Coordinator will review the hiring request to make sure the student is eligible to work and that they have completed a Form I-9 and Form W-4.
 The student will also be required to read and sign the Student Employment Offer Letter in Paycom.
-Once all documentation is completed, the Student Employment Coordinator will complete the Hiring Proposal and notify the student employee and their supervisor when a student can begin working in that position.
+Once all documentation is completed, the Student Employment Coordinator will complete the hiring process and send an employment confirmation email, notifying the student employee and their supervisor when a student can begin working in that position.